TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 ### Scenarios
 #### Scenario 1: Weekend Trip Cost Split
 Frank and his friends plan a Fall Break trip to Gatlinburg, Tennessee to explore the outdoors and tourism attractions.
 Frank spots a good cabin rental deal and pays for it upfront, also volunteering to drive the group.
 Throughout the trip, he tracks expenses he pays out of pocket including the cabin rental, gas, and shared meals.
-At trip's end, Frank uses KnightWallet to split costs according to what each person owes based on their participation in different activities.
+At trip's end, Frank uses Knight Wallet to split costs according to what each person owes based on their participation in different activities.
 He sends payment reminders to friends, allowing them to see exactly what they're being charged for and giving them the option to question any mistakes in item assignment.
 The system helps Frank maintain his budget awareness while avoiding the social awkwardness of immediately demanding payment for every expense during the vacation.
 #### Scenario 2: Utility Bill Payments
 Frank lives with two roommates in an apartment where they're billed monthly for water, electricity, and internet based on usage, so amounts vary each month.
 Frank has his credit card on file to cover these expenses and needs to split the bills with his roommates after invoices arrive.
-He uses KnightWallet to input the total utility costs, which automatically divides them evenly among the three roommates.
+He uses Knight Wallet to input the total utility costs, which automatically divides them evenly among the three roommates.
 His roommates receive notifications when new bills are added so they can pay promptly, and they can view clear breakdowns of the charges to understand what they're paying for.
 The system tracks who has and hasn't paid, making it easy for Frank to follow up if needed.
 Roommates can also request adjustments if they were away for part of the month, ensuring fair payment distribution.
 #### Scenario 3: Dinner with Friends
 Frank and five friends visit a new Mexican restaurant with excellent food.
 When the check arrives, the server explains they have a single-check policy and cannot split the bill six ways.
 Frank confidently pays the entire $180 bill and leaves a generous tip for their helpful server.
-He then uses KnightWallet to input individual meal costs so each person is charged only for what they ordered.
+He then uses Knight Wallet to input individual meal costs so each person is charged only for what they ordered.
 The app automatically calculates and splits the tax and tip evenly among the six people, avoiding tedious manual math.
 Frank sends payment requests with clear totals, allowing friends to pay immediately without rechecking the receipt.
 The transaction is saved in his history so he can monitor his spending on group outings over time.

 ### Stories
 #### User Stories for Scenario 1: Weekend Trip Cost Split